-In December 2021 two individuals commenced litigation against the Bank claiming that an interest rate provision in two credit agreements, issued in 2006, should be deemed illegal and void since the provision allegedly does not stipulate under which circumstances the interest rate changes, as provided for in the Consumer Credit Act No. 121/1994, applicable at the time.
-The plaintiffs demand that interests be recalculated in accordance with Article 4 of the Act on Interest and Indexation, and that the Bank repays the plaintiffs around ISK 3.5 million plus interest.
-In February 2022 the Bank submitted its written statement claiming that all claims by the plaintiffs should be rejected.
+In December 2021, two individuals commenced litigation against the Bank claiming that an interest rate provision in two credit agreements, issued in 2006, should be deemed illegal and void since the provision allegedly does not stipulate under which circumstances the interest rate changes, as provided for in the Consumer Credit Act No. 121/1994, applicable at the time.
+The disputed interest rate provision was used in the Bank's consumer credit agreements until 2013.
+The plaintiffs demand primarily that interests be recalculated in accordance with Article 4 of the Act on Interest and Indexation, and that the Bank repays the plaintiffs around ISK 3.5 million plus interest.
+On 7 February 2023, the District Court accepted the plaintiffs' claims of last resort of repayment based on the initial contractual interest rate and taking into account limitation periods for claims, in the amount of around ISK 230,000 plus interest.
+The Bank has requested that the judgment be appealed to the Appeal Court.
+It is the Bank's assessment that should the judgment of the District Court be confirmed in a final judgment, the maximum potential loss resulting from such an outcome will be ISK 159 million as regards the Bank's loan portfolio with the same interest rate provision.
+The Bank has recognised a provision of that amount.